Weight Loss Surgery

 Types of weight loss surgery

-There are various different types of weight loss operations.
-The most common types are described below.
-Some of their advantages and disadvantages, or risks, are also discussed.
-The type of surgery that may be best for you can depend on your weight, any health issues that you may have, the experience of your surgeon, etc. Your surgeon will be able to provide you with more details about the different types of surgery and help you decide the most appropriate type of surgery for your situation.
-The websites listed below may also be able to provide you with further help and information.
+There are various different types of weight loss surgeries , each with their own advantages and disadvantages.
+The type of surgery that may be best for you can depend on your weight, any health issues that you may have and the experience of your surgeon.
 The diagram below is of the normal gut structure (anatomy).
 This may help when some of the operations are described.

 Gastric band surgery

 This is a common type of weight loss surgery that is carried out.
-A general anaesthetic (that puts you into a deep sleep) is needed.
 During gastric band surgery, a special band is placed around the upper part of your stomach, essentially dividing your stomach into two.

 When you eat, food passes from your gullet (oesophagus) into the part of your stomach above the band.
 Because this upper section is smaller than the size that your whole stomach was previously, you will need to eat less than before to feel full.
 After eating, the food then gradually passes through to the section of your stomach below the band and is digested as normal.